Skip to main content

 "But Greta loves it here.
 She wishes you to stay, too."

 In the “Dracula” novel, cats are associated with Renfield’s character, as he begs Dr. Stewart for a kitten or a full-grown cat, as the doctor recalls: “I can't forget how he prayed with almost equal fervor for a cat, and then tried to tear my throat out with his teeth”.
-There is one character who gets compared to a cat by Dr. Stewart in the book: vampire Lucy Westenra, when she approaches the “vampire hunters” in her crypt: “When Lucy, I call the thing that was before us Lucy because it bore her shape, saw us she drew back with an angry snarl, such as a cat gives when taken unawares, then her eyes ranged over us”.
+There are other two characters who get compared to a cat by Dr. Stewart in the book: vampire Lucy Westenra, when she approaches the “vampire hunters” in her crypt: “When Lucy, I call the thing that was before us Lucy because it bore her shape, saw us she drew back with an angry snarl, such as a cat gives when taken unawares, then her eyes ranged over us”; and Van Helsing: "Van Helsing stepped, with his soft, cat-like tread, over to the bed".

 In the same interview, Lathrop says: “It’s a pleasing resonance; the humbleness of the newlyweds’ home, with its pretence as translucent as its veil-like sheer curtains, is part of what sets the story in motion, with estate agent assistant Thomas sent into Orlok’s domain with the promise of great reward – but it also cements the sense that Ellen belongs to an age before all these eminently modern trappings, and so implicitly to the film’s ancient evil.
 ‘You’re trying to create character with these environments.”

-This will come full circle at the end of the film, when Thomas is also "too late" to save Ellen, and destroy Count Orlok with a "spike of cold iron", before dawn, stopping the breaking of Nosferatu curse.
+This will come full circle at the end of the film, when Thomas is also "too late" to get to Ellen and stop the breaking of Nosferatu curse.

 "You have kept him a quarter hour."